min69u/Reforestation/README.md

-## What do you call an old snowman?
-Water.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.